easypanel-io/website/docs/05-templates/commento/index.md

 ## Description

-Commento is a comments widget that can be added to any website.
-It allows readers to leave comments without signing up and provides features such as sticky comments, upvotes and downvotes, moderation tools, spam detection, and nested replies.
-Adding Commento to a website is easy and takes less than 10 minutes.
-The widget can be customized to match the website&#39;s look, and it is used by hundreds of bloggers, startups, magazines, and non-profits.
+Commento is a comments widget designed to enhance the interaction on your website.
+It allows your readers to contribute to the discussion by upvoting comments that add value and downvoting those that don&#39;t.
+The widget supports markdown formatting, enabling bold, italics, external links, quotes, bullet points, code, and more.
+Commento also provides moderation tools to manage the conversation, allowing you to lock heated threads, remove off-topic comments, and enforce timeouts.
+It features a spam detection system, saving you the hassle of dealing with spammers.
+The widget supports nested replies, making discussions easier to follow.
+Importantly, Commento does not require your readers to sign up, reducing friction and encouraging more interaction.
+You can easily customize the look of the widget to match your website&#39;s aesthetics.

 ## Benefits

+- Engage Your Audience: Commento allows your readers to engage in discussions, ask questions, and provide feedback on your content.
+This interaction can enhance the user experience and increase the value of your website.
-- Easy to use: Adding Commento to your website is easy and painless.
-It usually takes less than 10 minutes from start to finish.
+- Effortless Integration: Adding Commento to your website is a breeze.
+It usually takes less than 10 minutes from start to finish, making it a quick and easy way to enhance your website's functionality.
-- Customizable: Commento can be customized to match your website's look with just a few lines of CSS.
+- Customizable Appearance: While Commento looks great out of the box, you can easily customize the widget to match your website's look.
+This ensures a seamless integration with your existing design.
-- No sign-up required: Readers can comment without signing up, reducing friction and increasing engagement.
-- Spam detection: Commento automatically detects and filters out spam comments, saving you time and effort.
-- Nested replies: Comments can be replied to in a nested format, making discussions easier to follow.
+- Spam-Free Environment: Don't waste time fighting spammers.
+Commento comes with built-in spam detection, ensuring a clean and pleasant discussion environment for your readers.

 ## Features

-- Sticky comments: Pin important comments to the top of the comment thread for better visibility.
+- Sticky Comments: Pin important comments to the top of the thread to ensure they don't get lost in the discussion.
-- Upvotes and downvotes: Readers can upvote comments that contribute to the discussion, helping to highlight valuable content.
+- Upvotes and Downvotes: Your readers can upvote comments that contribute to the discussion and downvote those that don't, promoting a healthy and constructive conversation.
-- Markdown formatting: Supports markdown formatting for text styling, links, quotes, bullet points, and code snippets.
+- Markdown Formatting: Commento supports markdown formatting, allowing your readers to use bold, italics, external links, quotes, bullet points, code, and more in their comments.
-- Moderation tools: Lock heated threads, remove off-topic comments, and enforce timeouts to maintain a healthy discussion environment.
+- Moderation Tools: Manage your comment threads effectively with Commento's moderation tools.
+You can lock heated threads, remove off-topic comments, and enforce timeouts.
-- Import comments: Easily switch from Disqus to Commento without losing existing comments by uploading your data export from Disqus.
+- Nested Replies: Commento supports nested replies, similar to how Reddit comments work.
+This makes discussions easier to follow and understand.
+- No Sign-Up Required: Commento reduces friction by allowing your readers to comment without creating an account, encouraging more people to join the discussion.

 ## Links